NTSB Identification: CEN12LA227

 Injuries: 1 Fatal.

-A witness to the accident reported that he was in his airplane preparing to depart when the accident airplane was taxiing toward runway 17.
-He told the accident pilot, via radio, that he wanted to watch the accident airplane takeoff ahead of him.
-The accident pilot reportedly announced over the radio that he was going to perform a Half Cuban Eight aerobatic maneuver after takeoff and then overfly the runway in the opposite direction.
-The witness stated that after liftoff the accident airplane climbed 100 to 200 feet in a shallow climb before it pitched-up into a near vertical climb.
-The airplane continued the climb in an inside loop before leveling out, inverted, about 500 feet above the runway heading the opposite direction of the takeoff.
-The witness then saw the airplane's wings roll suddenly before the airplane entered a near vertical descent.
-The witness described the final portion of the aerobatic maneuver as a split-S maneuver, or a descending half loop, from which the airplane was unable to recover before colliding with terrain on a southeasterly heading.
-The witness stated that there was an explosion when the airplane collided with terrain and that a postimpact fire ensued.
+A witness to the accident reported that the pilot announced over the radio that he was going to perform a half Cuban eight aerobatic maneuver after takeoff and then overfly the runway in the opposite direction.
+The witness stated that, after takeoff, the airplane entered a shallow climb to about 150 feet before it pitched up into a near vertical climb.
+The airplane continued the climb in an inside loop before leveling out, inverted, about 500 feet above the runway, heading in the opposite direction of the takeoff.
+The witness then saw the airplane's wings roll suddenly before the airplane entered a near-vertical descent.
+The witness described the final portion of the aerobatic maneuver as a split-S maneuver, or a descending half loop, from which the airplane did not recover before colliding with trees and terrain on a southeasterly heading.
+The witness stated that the airplane exploded on impact and that a postimpact fire ensued.
+The postaccident examination of the airplane revealed no evidence of mechanical malfunctions or failures that would have precluded normal operation.
+The pilot reportedly was as an experienced aerobatic pilot who had routinely performed at airshows throughout his flying career.
+The pilot's medical history included coronary artery and peripheral vascular disease, cataract surgery, and hypothyroidism.
+The autopsy was limited by the absence of most of the cardiac tissue; therefore, it could not be determined if the pilot was impaired or incapacitated by an acute coronary event during the low-altitude aerobatic maneuver.

 Index for Apr2012 | Index of months